 Participants are required to wear the Blue Lake uniform when on campus or traveling as a group, except when within their residential housing area (unit or host family).
-Body piercings (other than traditional ear piercings) and extreme non-natural hair colorings are not permitted.
+Body piercings (other than ear piercings) and extreme non-natural hair colorings are not permitted.
 Body alteration or modification that detracts from a professional environment is prohibited.
-Examples include but are not limited to: tattoos, brands, body piercing (other than traditional ear piercing), tongue piercing or splitting, tooth filing, earlobe expansion, and disfiguring skin implants.
+Examples include but are not limited to: tattoos, brands, body piercing (other than ear piercing), tongue piercing or splitting, tooth filing, earlobe expansion, and disfiguring skin implants.
 Participants may maintain discreet spacers, retainers, or plugs in body piercings.
 Tattoos must be covered at all times.

 Participants may not wear or display anything that represents themes of sexuality, drugs or alcohol, hate speech or groups, or any other references that may be considered offensive, harassing, or otherwise inappropriate in an educational setting.
-Anything that does not promote a safe and inclusive environment or is contrary to the objective of creating an environment free from distractions will not be permitted.
+Anything that does not promote a safe and inclusive environment, or is contrary to the objective of creating an environment free from distractions, will not be permitted.

-Daily Uniform
+Daily Uniform: To be worn while on campus at Blue Lake or when traveling as a group

-To be worn anytime you are on the campus of Blue Lake, traveling as a group, or designated by the International Staff.
+- Identification Badge - Blue Lake light-blue polo shirt (tucked in) - Dark blue jeans, pants, skirts, capris, or shorts of navy twill or navy denim\ \Shorts must have at least a 5" inseam; Skirts and skorts must have at least a 7" inseam - Blue Lake sweatshirt, fleece, or v-neck sweater (if necessary) - Solid white short-sleeved or long-sleeved undershirt (if necessary) - Walking or athletic shoes comfortable and a solid color of white, brown, blue, grey, or black - White or no-show socks

-- Identification Badge - Blue Lake light-blue polo shirt (tucked in) - Dark blue jeans, pants, skirts, capris, or shorts of navy twill or navy denim - Blue Lake sweatshirt, fleece, or v-neck sweater (if necessary) - Solid white short-sleeved or long-sleeved undershirt (if necessary) - Walking or athletic shoes comfortable and a solid color of white, brown, blue, grey, or black - White or no-show socks
+Concert Uniform: For performances or special events as designated by International Staff

-Concert Uniform: For performances, or special events designated by International Staff.
+Female

-Female Male International white polo shirt (tucked in) International white polo shirt (tucked in) White undershirt or camisole recommended White undershirt recommended Navy blue palazzo pants Navy blue dress pants Natural panty-hose or Navy knee highs Black belt Black or navy dress flats or low heels Black dress socks
+International white polo shirt (tucked in) White undershirt or camisole recommended Navy blue palazzo pants Natural pantyhose or Navy knee highs Black or navy dress flats or low heels Blue Lake v-neck sweater (if necessary)